addyosmani/critical/README.md

 ### Generate critical-path CSS and ignore specific selectors

-This is a usefull option when you e.g. want to defer loading of webfonts or background images.
+This is a useful option when you e.g. want to defer loading of webfonts or background images.

 ```js
 critical.generate({